azerum/php-safe/README.md

 - Modify executable to inject malicious code

-\* I fully support Ukraine in the ongoing conflict. node-ipc is a good example of what dependencies of your dependencies your don't even know about can do
+\* I fully support Ukraine in the ongoing conflict. node-ipc is a good example of what dependencies of your dependencies of your dependencies can do.
+And you probably don't even know they were installed in your project

 # Usage